-However, if you are moving to another country, have the required skill set and teaching experience a school is looking for, and have clearly conveyed that you are the right person for the job, then the fact that you are from another country may not be a major obstacle.
+However, if you are moving to another country, have the required skill set and teaching experience a school is looking for, and have conveyed that you are the right person for the job.
+The fact that you are from another country may not be a significant obstacle.

-This is a great tip if you have a timeframe as to when you will be arriving permanently or coming for a visit.
-A cover letter will not only introduce your skillset it will also let the school district know that you ARE moving to the area and not just THINKING about it.
+This is an excellent tip if you have a timeframe for when you will be arriving permanently or coming for a visit.
+A cover letter will introduce your skillset and let the school district know that you ARE moving to the area and not just THINKING about it.
 Let your potential employer know your intentions and introduce yourself in the letter.

-You may not get a response immediately, but your information may get filed for future openings.
+You may not get a response immediately, but your information may be filed for future openings.

-If you are applying for a job out of state make it clear in your cover letter.
-Indicate you are either moving to the area for a specific reason independent of the job and give them a date range.
-Let them know you are will be paying for relocation costs.
+If you are applying for a job out of state, make it clear in your cover letter.
+Indicate you are moving to the area for a specific reason independent of the job and give them a date range.
+Let them know you will be paying for relocation costs.

-If you decide to leave your current address on your resume, cover letter, and social media accounts, then be prepared to address the relocation topic up front.
-State the timeline for your move and that the relocation expenditures are your own responsibility.
-If you are selected for an interview, ask whether a Skype, FaceTime, or phone interview is possible, but let them know that you are willing to make a trip there to speak in person, if budget permits.
+If you decide to leave your current address on your resume, cover letter, and social media accounts, then be prepared to address the relocation topic upfront.
+State the timeline for your move and that the relocation expenditures are your responsibility.
+If you are selected for an interview, ask whether a Skype, FaceTime, or phone interview is possible, but let them know that you are willing to make a trip there to speak in person if budget permits.

-Do let your potential employers know any dates that have been set for the move and any other plans that are related to your relocation.
+Do let your potential employers know any dates set for the move and any other plans related to your relocation.
 Being upfront and honest about your intentions to move will go a long way in the selection process.

 Send Follow-Up Letters/Emails

-Don’t overwhelm the recipient with correspondence as that may put a sour taste in their mouth and you will be discarded as a potential candidate.
+Don’t overwhelm the recipient with correspondence; that may put a sour taste in their mouth, and you will be discarded as a potential candidate.
 If you do not hear anything from the hiring manager or principal, do not despair.
-They may not have responded because a decision was made to pass on your application, file it for future opportunities, or they may have passed it on to other schools looking for someone with your experience and qualifications.
+They may not have responded because a decision was made to pass on your application and file it for future opportunities, or they may have passed it on to other schools looking for someone with your experience and qualifications.

 Apply for “Anchor” Positions/Fill a Need

-Depending on the reason for your move, whether it be your spouse has been transferred or you want a change of scenery, be aware that you may not obtain your dream job right off the bat.
-Take into consideration that you are moving to another state or country that has varying expectations for teachers and you may not qualify right away in the new location.
+Depending on the reason for your move, whether it be your spouse has been transferred, or you want a change of scenery, be aware that you may not obtain your dream job immediately.
+Considering that you are moving to another state or country with varying expectations for teachers, you may not qualify immediately in the new location.

-Gaining employment as a teaching assistant or a substitute teacher, for example, opens doors within that district and shows the potential employers that you are serious about the move and are willing to put in the work to establish yourself as a team-oriented and dedicated educator.
+Gaining employment as a teaching assistant or a substitute teacher, for example, opens doors within that district and shows potential employers that you are serious about the move and willing to work to establish yourself as a team-oriented and dedicated educator.

-You will find that searching for a job from another state can be difficult, but keep an open mind as to where your job search will take you.
+You will find that searching for a job from another state can be difficult, but keep an open mind about where your job search will take you.
 Implement some best practices for job searching to optimize your time.
-Consider positions in a suburban versus urban area, or a private versus public school to set roots.
-This allows you to become more acquainted with the area and make connections within the school community thus establishing yourself and giving you time to showcase your professional skills and experience.
+Consider positions in a suburban versus urban area or a private versus public school to set roots.
+This allows you to become more acquainted with the site and make connections within the school community, thus establishing yourself and giving you time to showcase your professional skills and experience.

 Get Ready for Long-Distance Job Interviews

-Phone interviews are not something that most teachers go through in the selection process, so it may seem intimidating to some when it comes down to discussing your qualifications, skillset, and why you would make a great fit for the position without sitting in front of an actual person.
-When moving to another country or state, phone and video interviews are common.
-Practice thriving in these uncomfortable circumstances so when the opportunity comes to put your best foot forward and win an interview this way, you will shine.
+Phone interviews are not something most teachers go through in the selection process, so it may seem intimidating to some when it comes down to discussing your qualifications, skill set, and why you would make an excellent fit for the position without sitting in front of an actual person.
+Phone and video interviews are common when moving to another country or state.
+Practice thriving in these uncomfortable circumstances to shine when the opportunity comes to put your best foot forward and win an interview this way.

 Plan a Trip for In-Person/Informational Interview

 In-person interviews are the best way to demonstrate how you are the right person for the role.
 However, when it comes to relocating to another state or country, this may not be feasible for the initial introduction.
 Be prepared to take a trip or two to your intended location to attend job fairs, conferences, or informational interviews if it’s within your budget.
-Making an effort to meet with people in person and make those connections, it shows potential schools how serious you are about making a permanent move.
+Making an effort to meet with people and make those connections shows potential schools how serious you are about making a permanent move.
 It may also be possible to line up the job interview with other moving-related tasks you have, such as house hunting.

 Stick to a Clear Job Search Plan

-Finding a teaching position in another state or country can be a lengthy process, so begin it early and do not leave it to the last minute, especially when you have other stresses related to your move to worry about.
-When challenges arise, be prepared to get through them by first setting your expectations and goals for the job search.
+Finding a teaching position in another state or country can be lengthy, so begin it early and not leave it to the last minute, especially when you have other stresses related to your move to worry about.
+When challenges arise, be prepared to get through them by setting your expectations and goals for the job search.
 Remember that you may not get your dream job promptly, but that job will become more of a reality once you have established roots.